Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

-\end{restatable} The $\frac{1}{2}$ coefficient boils down to an observation of Uhlenbeck which describes the area of a stable minimal surface $S_g$ in a hyperbolic $3$-manifold: $\frac{1}{2}\leq \area(S_g)/2\pi(g-1) \leq 1$. \Cref{K the geometric invariant sup intersection per length} $\lip_{[\alpha]} = \sup_{\fancyS}\frac{|\int_{\gamma}\alpha| }{\ell(\gamma)}$ reveals one geometric aspect of the Lipschitz constant $\lip_{[\alpha]}$.
-We discover that it is also closely related to dynamical invariants such as the entropy of pseudo-Anosov monodromy and ``the \pc first return" when $\alpha$ is a fibered class. \dau in [\citenum{dubestLipLG}, Problem 9.10, 9.11] point out a potential connection between fibered hyperbolic $3$-manifolds $M$ and the infinity harmonic maps which is best Lipschitz.
+\end{restatable} The $\frac{1}{2}$ coefficient boils down to an observation of Uhlenbeck, which restricts the area of a stable minimal surface $S_g$ in a hyperbolic $3$-manifold: $\frac{1}{2}\leq \area(S_g)/2\pi(g-1) \leq 1$. \Cref{K the geometric invariant sup intersection per length} $\lip_{[\alpha]} = \sup_{\fancyS}\frac{|\int_{\gamma}\alpha| }{\ell(\gamma)}$ reveals one geometric aspect of the Lipschitz constant $\lip_{[\alpha]}$.
+We find out that it is also closely related to dynamical invariants such as the entropy of pseudo-Anosov monodromy when $\alpha$ is a fibered class\footnote{\dau in [\citenum{dubestLipLG}, Problem 9.10, 9.11] point out a potential connection between fibered hyperbolic $3$-manifolds $M$ and the infinity harmonic maps which are best Lipschitz.}.
 Suppose $f: M\rightarrow S^1$ is a fibration with pseudo-Anosov monodromy $\phi$.
-Combining Brock-Dunfield \cite{bdNorms}, Kojima-McShane \cite{kmNormalizedEntropyVolumePA}, and \du \cite{dubestLipLG}, we establish an inequality relating the geometric Lipschitz constant $K$ to the topological entropy of $\phi$. \begin{restatable}{theorem}{inequalityLipschitzConstantEntropy} Let $\mphi$ be the mapping torus associated to $(S, \phi)$ with induced fibration $f: M\rightarrow S^1$.
+Combining \Cref{thurston norm bounded by Lipschitz constant} and Kojima-McShane \cite{kmNormalizedEntropyVolumePA}, we establish an inequality relating the geometric Lipschitz constant $K$ to the topological entropy of $\phi$. \begin{restatable}{theorem}{inequalityLipschitzConstantEntropy} Let $\mphi$ be the mapping torus associated to $(S, \phi)$ with the induced fibration $f: M\rightarrow S^1$.
 Then the Lipschitz constant $K$ of $[f]$ and the entropy of $\phi$ satisfy